-- on arrival at the landfill site, the vehicle shall pass through the security gate and the driver shall report to the landfill site office and sign in; - the landfill operator shall direct them to a bulky waste trench.
-The operator shall also provide any additional instructions that may be necessary; - the vehicle shall travel along the site haul road to the designated area of the landfill; - the driver shall position the vehicle at a safe location and discharge the waste where instructed by the landfill operator; - once the waste has been discharged, the vehicle shall drive out of the landfill site along the haul road; - the landfill 360° excavator shall be used by the operator to compact the bulky waste and apply waste cover soils at the end of the day; - before leaving site the driver shall clean down the vehicle to remove waste attached to the outside of the vehicle, which may otherwise fall off on public roads; and - the driver shall sign out on leaving via the security gate.
+- Upon arrival at the landfill site, the vehicle shall pass through the security gate and the driver shall report to the Landfill Manager, who shall direct them to a bulky waste cell.
+The Landfill Manager shall also provide any additional instructions that may be necessary; - The vehicle shall travel along the site haul road to the designated area of the landfill; - The driver shall position the vehicle at a safe location and discharge the waste where instructed by the Landfill Manager; - Once the waste has been discharged, the vehicle shall drive out of the landfill site along the haul road; - The landfill 360° excavator shall be used by the landfill operator to compact the bulky waste and apply waste cover soils as required; - Before leaving site the driver shall clean down the vehicle to remove waste attached to the outside of the vehicle, which may otherwise fall off on public roads; and - The driver shall leave the site via the security gate.